PixelOrangeDev/JSONifyArgs/README.md

 # Args

 What does JSONifyArgs count as an argument?
-Any string in an array you pass in (or `process.argv` by default), so long as it begins with `--`.
+Any string in an array you pass in, so long as it begins with `--` (it no longer uses `process.argv` by default).
 JSONifyArgs doesn't support shorthand (e.g., `-h` instead of `--help`, but if it gets enough interest, I may add it. 😉).
 You can always add support for it yourself if you like, by forking JSONifyArgs on GitHub!

 Also, boolean arguments can be set by `--boolean=true`, but by their very existence they are set to true, so you would get the same result by typing `--boolean`.